-In New York State the master gardener program is a volunteer service program not a course or certificate.
-The Cornell Cooperative Extension (CCE) Master Gardener Volunteer (MGV) programs select volunteers as needed through an application process from their pool of residents of that county.
-It is rare that a county will select an applicant from another county.
-Core horticulture training is the first requirement of the CCE Master Gardener Volunteer commitment, followed by an agreement to volunteer at the host county for one or more years for a specific number of hours.
-Once you stop volunteering you are no longer a master gardener as it is not a certificate program.
-Not every CCE county office in New York has the resources to support a CCE MGV program.
-Those that do are listed below.
-CCE local county office contact information.
+Cornell Cooperative Extension (CCE) county Master Gardener Volunteer (MGV) programs select volunteers as needed through an application process from their pool of residents of that county.
+This happens at varying intervals depending on local county resources and needs.
+Check your local county office for current information.
+Core horticulture training is the first requirement of the CCE Master Gardener Volunteer commitment, followed by an agreement to volunteer with you CCE county program for one or more years for a specific number of hours.
+Once you stop volunteering you are no longer a CCE Master Gardener Volunteer as it is not a certificate, it is a volunteer job title.

 If you are looking for a course not a volunteering opportunity you might be interested in horticulture Cornell Department of Horticulture distance learning courses.
 Find the current listings here.
 The content of our Organic Gardening course is very similar to the core training for the CCE Master Gardener Volunteer program.
 The CCE MGV training manual is also available on line for anyone to review.

-39. St. Lawrence
+- St. Lawrence

 Find out more about the National Extension Master Gardener program.

 Why be a Cornell Cooperative Extension Master Gardener Volunteer?

 Gardening is enjoying an expansion of interest.
 The documented research benefits of gardening are numerous and include: lifelong learning, environmental/scientific literacy, sense of accomplishment, physical exercise, improved health, stress relief, physical rehabilitation, psychological rehabilitation, economic success, enhanced social relationships, community building and direct access to nutritious fresh food.